 - Changes in menstrual cycle in girls

-- Frequent feelings of being emotionally low, crying, or yelling
+- Frequent feelings of being emotionally low, anxiety, depression, crying or yelling

 The symptoms of Graves’ disease may resemble other health conditions seen in children.
-Consult a doctor if you notice any signs in your child for appropriate diagnosis and definite treatment.
+Get a pediatric consultation if you notice any signs in your child for appropriate diagnosis and definite treatment.